Knee Pain

 Symptoms:

-• Pain in the knee, especially when twisting or rotating the leg
+• Pain and swelling, especially when twisting the leg

 • Innovative Regenerative Therapy